dehezhang2/Notes/3103/CS3103_Operating_System.md

 * Producer/Consumer Problem

   * General Statement:
-    * One or more producers are generating data and placing these in a buffer.
+    * One or more producers are generating data and placing them in a buffer.
     * A single consumer is taking items out of the buffer one at time.
     * Only one producer or consumer may access the buffer at any one time.
   * The Problem : Ensure that the Producer can’t add data into full buffer and Consumer can’t remove data from empty buffer.